HackyHour/Wuerzburg/index.md

 # When
 On the fourth Monday of each month at 5pm c.t.

+### Attention!
+The HackyHour on April 28, 2025 happens in the CCTB right after the closing ceremony of the 5th Data Crunch Cup Würzburg.
+The closing ceremony starts at 4 pm in the large seminar room of the CCTB and includes pizza.

 You can come without registration but feel free to join the discussion in the [pad](https://hackmd.io/@iimog/hhpad) if you have any questions beforehand.
 Usually we order pizza and sit together until roughly 8pm.